purescript/spago/README.md

 $ spago install
 ```

-This will download all the transitive dependencies of your project (i.e. the direct dependencies,
+This will download and compile all the transitive dependencies of your project (i.e. the direct dependencies,
-i.e. the ones listed in the `dependencies` key of `spago.dhall`, plus all their dependencies,
+i.e. the ones listed in the `dependencies` key of `spago.yaml`, plus all their dependencies,
-recursively) to the local `.spago` folder (and the global cache, if possible).
+recursively) to the local `.spago` folder.

 However, running this directly is usually **not necessary**, as all commands that need the dependencies
 to be installed will run this for you.

+Running `spago fetch` is equivalent, but skips the compilation step.

 ### Build and run my project

-We can build the project and its dependencies by running:
+You can build the project and its dependencies by running:

 ```console
 $ spago build